 - more intensive interventions for students who have been involved in serious incidents

-- strong leadership and positive modeling by school staff
+- strong leadership and positive modelling by school staff

 - a continuum of strategies, from informal (affective statements and questions) to formal (restorative conferences)